t0mpr1c3/DOWNFALL/README.md

 ### Theme

-Confidence is plummeting as the British economy is crashes to the ground.
-Exchange the falling currency before it loses all its value.
+Confidence is plummeting as the British economy crashes to the ground.
+Exchange the falling currency before it loses all its value!

+### Tips

+DOWNFALL has no winners.
+But if you achieve the high score, you will learn the message of DOWNFALL.

+### Keys

+*A* rotate anticlockwise
+*B* rotate clockwise
+*<* move left
+*>* move right
+*Shift* soft drop

 ### Mechanics